 - Evaluating Cost & Quality of Goods

 - Contract Negotiations

 - Customer Service

-The Operation Manager plans, controls and directs the operations of a manufacturing establishment or distribution centre.
+The Operation Manager plans, controls and directs the operations of a manufacturing establishment or distribution center.
 They ensure that strategic operational plans are properly implemented and evaluate performance by reviewing data related to current stock, expected arrivals and more.
 The operations manager often works with numbers, but also with clients and other managers, meaning he or she must be a good communicator able to coordinate with others.
-Leadership skills and good judgement are also important for this type of position.
+Leadership skills and good judgment are also important for this type of position.

-Inventory Auditors ensure the quality, accuracy and quantity of the physical inventory.
+Inventory Auditors ensure the quality, accuracy, and quantity of the physical inventory.
 When a shipment arrives, for example, they must evaluate its content to make sure nothing is missing, damaged or mislabelled.
 Moreover, they are also responsible for auditing and correcting internal inventory issues, such as, for example, when an item is missing.
 To be efficient as an inventory auditor, you must be vigilant and able to concentrate on your task without getting distracted.
-Though inventory auditing can sound simple, it’s actually a very important role within the supply chain industry.
+Though inventory auditing can sound simple, it’s a very important role within the supply chain industry.